hpcloud/stackato-buildpack-perl/README.md

 if dependencies have been [bundled][] with the application in the `vendor/cache/` directory,

+Specifying PPM requirements inside the [stackato.yml][] file is not supported by this buildpack.
+That feature is only implemented in the [legacy buildpack][] for backwards compatibility with Stackato 2.

 PPM and Carton can be used together, but Carton will not "see" any modules installed by PPM, so might install them again.